A Tutorial on 5G Positioning: 5G Positioning: History, Present, and Future

 In \ac{B5G} systems, the development of direct device-to-device communication is fundamental to lower latency and guarantee the service even in out-of-coverage conditions (i.e., areas without cellular \acp{BS})~\cite{Araniti_j23}.
-This is facilitated through sidelink communications (such as \ac{V2X} communications~\cite{noor-a-rahim_6g_2022}), which allow to bypass the traditional routing through a \acp{BS} and core network~\cite{Wymeersch_j23}, enhancing the reliability of positioning service and reducing latency, enabling accurate relative positioning in proximity~\cite{Decarli2023}.
-The evolution of \ac{3GPP} standards looks towards the development of a unique technology jointly guaranteeing sidelink communications and positioning, like for uplink and downlink.
+This is facilitated through \ac{SL} communications (e.g., \ac{V2V} communications~\cite{noor-a-rahim_6g_2022}), which allow to bypass the traditional routing through a \acp{BS} and core network~\cite{Wymeersch_j23}, enhancing the reliability of positioning service, reducing latency, and enabling accurate relative positioning in proximity~\cite{Decarli2023}.
+Sidelink communications can also benefit from a-priori knowledge of digital maps or channel information for a more efficient link~\cite{MIZMIZI2022100402}.
+The evolution of \ac{3GPP} standards looks towards the development of a unique technology jointly guaranteeing \ac{SL} communications and positioning, like for uplink and downlink, complying with the convergence of communication, localization, and sensing in forthcoming \ac{6G} networks~\cite{6GFlagship:J21}.
 These features are inherently suited for the rise of \ac{CP} solutions~\cite{wymeersch_cooperative_2009,Win:J18,Win:Proc18,Buehrer:18, 10227084}.
-In \ac{CP}, signal processing techniques operate on either centralized or distributed network architectures, and typical application domains include \ac{IoT}~\cite{Yang:J23,Bi:j22,saucan_information-seeking_2020,Jian:J19,soatti_consensus_2017}, \ac{C-ITS}~\cite{brambilla_augmenting_2020,soatti_implicit_2018,Kuutti:j18,barbieri_decentralized_2022,Fas_coop_18, tedeschini_addressing_2022,10215362}, maritime surveillance~\cite{Bra:J16,ferri2017cooperative}, collaborative robotics~\cite{Savazzi:m21}, drones or \acp{UAV}~\cite{wu_cooperative_2018,zhang_cooperative_2022,Guerra_M22}.
-These systems critically necessitate sensing agents perceiving the environment in proximity and taking informed decisions based on the data received from both individual sensors and communication links.
-The collaboration among distributed agents also enhances situational awareness, allowing for improved localization resolution of both agents and potential obstacles or targets~\cite{brambilla_cooperative_2022,teague_network_2022,meyer_scalable_2020,barbieri_implicit_2023}.
+In \ac{CP}, signal processing techniques operate on either centralized or distributed network architectures and typical application domains include \ac{IOT}~\cite{Yang:J23,Bi:j22,saucan_information-seeking_2020,Jian:J19,soatti_consensus_2017}, \ac{C-ITS}~\cite{brambilla_augmenting_2020,soatti_implicit_2018,Kuutti:j18,barbieri_decentralized_2022,Fas_coop_18,10215362}, maritime surveillance~\cite{Bra:J16,ferri2017cooperative}, collaborative robotics~\cite{Savazzi:m21}, drones or \acp{UAV}~\cite{wu_cooperative_2018,zhang_cooperative_2022,Guerra_M22}.
+These systems critically necessitate sensing agents perceiving the environment in proximity and making informed decisions based on the data received from both individual sensors and communication links.
+The collaboration among distributed agents also enhances situational awareness, allowing for improved localization resolution of both agents and potential obstacles or targets~\cite{brambilla_cooperative_2022,teague_network_2022,meyer_scalable_2020,10472719,barbieri_implicit_2023}.
+In this framework, the use of \ac{RIS} working as anchor nodes with known positions has been recently proposed~\cite{RACLN2024}.